Oka's lemma

 In mathematics, Oka's lemma, proved by Kiyoshi Oka, states that in a domain of holomorphy in $\Complex^n$, the function $-\log d(z)$ is plurisubharmonic, where $d$ is the distance to the boundary.
 This property shows that the domain is pseudoconvex.
-Historically, this lemma was first shown in the Hartogs domain in the case of two variables, also Oka's lemma is the inverse of the Levi's problem (unramified Riemann domain over $\Complex^n$).
-So maybe that's why Oka called Levi's problem as "problème inverse de Hartogs", and the Levi's problem is occasionally called Hartogs' Inverse Problem.
+Historically, this lemma was first shown in the Hartogs domain in the case of two variables.
+Furthermore, Oka's lemma is the inverse of Levi's problem (unramified Riemann domain over $\Complex^n$).
+Perhaps, this is why Oka referred to Levi's problem as "problème inverse de Hartogs", and could explain why Levi's problem is occasionally referred to as Hartogs' Inverse Problem.